javierosorio/devil_in_the_details_mtsummit25/data/text/README.md

 <br>

-The **data_master_text.xlsx** file contains the text data at the sentence level in the native languages (English, Spanish, and Arabic) as well as all the different machine-translations from Spanish and Arabic into English and the reverse translation from English to Spanish and Arabic.
+The **data_master_text_clean.xlsx** file contains the text data at the sentence level in the native languages (English, Spanish, and Arabic) as well as all the different machine-translations from Spanish and Arabic into English and the reverse translation from English to Spanish and Arabic.

-The **data_master_text.zip** file includes the same information in .tsv format.
+The **data_master_text_clean.tsv** and **data_master_text_clean.csv**  files include the same information in .tsv and .csv format.

 <br>